 Clients using transactions must also include logic to handle retries.

-To handle errors in transactions, you should listen for the following types of server-side errors:
+To handle errors in transactions, you should check for the following types of server-side errors:

 Retryable Errors: Errors with the code